abclassic/dotless/readme.markdown

 - Fixed all imports being marked as 'once'
 - Manhandled the build to work for our purposes

+As is to be expected their build does not simply run.
+I made it work by taking out junk and running `invoke-psake` in the right directory (one that contains psake.ps1).

 What follows is the original dotLess README:

 Just Want a .dll?